tjd1234/cmpt120fall2022/lectures/lecture8/lecture8notes.md

 - A function header always ends with a `:`.

 - The code in a function body must be consistently indented underneath the header.
+The indentation is how Python determine's what's in the function body.

 - `square` takes one input value `n`, which is used in the statement `turtle.forward(n)`.
 Thus `n` must be a number.
+If you call, say, `square('two')`, then the function will crash with an error when it runs `turtle.forward(n)`.

 - `square` does *not* return a value.
 Instead, it makes the turtle draw a picture.
-So it is different than a mathematical function (which would always return a value).
+This is quite different than a mathematical function, which would always return a value.

 # Function Documentation